dpc10ster/RJafrocBook/docs/06-binormal-model.md

 The fact that the `b`-parameter is less than unity implies that the predicted ROC curve is improper, meaning its slope is not monotone decreasing as the operating point moves up the curve.
 The result is that a portion of the curve, near (1,1) that crosses the chance-diagonal and hooks upward approaching (1,1) with infinite slope.
 Ways of fitting proper ROC curves are described in Chapter "Other proper ROC models".
 Usually the hook is not readily visible, which has been used as an excuse to ignore the problem.
 For example, in Fig. 6.4, one would have to "zoom-in" on the upper right corner to see it, but the reader should make no mistake about it, the hook is there as  .

-A recent example is Fig. 1 in the publication resulting from the Digital Mammographic Imaging Screening Trial (DMIST) clinical trial [@RN1784] involving 49,528 asymptomatic women from 33 clinical sites and involving 153 radiologists, where each of the film modality ROC plots crosses the chance diagonal and hooks upwards to (1,1), which as is known, results anytime  .
+A recent example is Fig. 1 in the publication resulting from the Digital Mammographic Imaging Screening Trial (DMIST) clinical trial [@RN1784] involving 49,528 asymptomatic women from 33 clinical sites and involving 153 radiologists, where each of the film modality ROC plots crosses the chance diagonal and hooks upwards to (1,1), which as is known, results anytime $b <1$.

 The unphysical nature of the hook (predicting worse than chance-level performance for supposedly expert readers) is not the only reason for seeking alternate ROC models.
 The binormal model is susceptible to degeneracy problems.
 If the dataset does not provide any interior operating points (i.e., all observed points lie on the axes defined by FPF = 0 or TPF = 1) then the model fits these points with b = 0.
 The resulting straight-line segment fits do not make physical sense.
 These problems are addressed by the contaminated binormal model16 to be discussed in Chapter "Other proper ROC models".
 The first paper in the series has particularly readable accounts of data degeneracy.

 To this day the binormal model is widely used to fit ROC datasets.
-In spite of its limitations, the binormal model has been very useful in bringing a level of quantification to this field that did not exist prior to the work [@RN1081] by Dorfman and Alf.
+In spite of its limitations, the binormal model has been very useful in bringing a level of quantification to this field that did not exist prior to [@RN1081].

 ## References {#BinMod-references}